 This 3D animation shows the main components of the General Purpose Heat Source module, or GPHS—the essential building block for the radioisotope generators used by some NASA spacecraft to explore the solar system.
 These modules contain and protect the plutonium-238 (or Pu-238) fuel that gives off heat for producing electricity.
-The fuel is fabricated into ceramic pellets of plutonium-238 dioxide and encapsulated in a protective casing of iridium, forming a fueled clad.
+The fuel is fabricated into ceramic pellets of plutonium-238 oxide and encapsulated in a protective casing of iridium, forming a fueled clad.
 Fueled clads are encased within nested layers of carbon-based material and placed within an aeroshell housing to comprise the complete GPHS module.

 Each GPHS is a block about four by four by two inches in size, weighing approximately 3.5 pounds (1.5 kilograms).
 They are nominally designed to produce thermal power at 250 watts at the beginning of a mission, and can be used individually or stacked together.